 1837 – Chromolithography

 In France, Godefroy Engelmann is awarded a patent on chromolithography, a method for printing in color using lithography.
-Chromolithographs or chromos are mainly used to reproduce paintings.
+Chromolithographs or chromos are mainly used to reproduce paintings and scenic photographs.
+A reproduction of an oil painting which is printed on canvas or gets a canvas-like texture using embossing is called an oleograph.
+Compared to a hand-colored litho a chromo can be fifty percent cheaper.
 The advertisement below is from the end of the century and shows what can be achieved using this color printing technique.

 Another patent from the same year is that of William Hancock for binding books using glue.
 After a book is printed, folded and collated its spine is trimmed and roughened using sandpaper.
 Instead of sewing several coats of rubber (caoutchouc) are then applied to hold the pages together.
 Rubber has nowadays been replaced by other adhesives but Hancock’s perfect binding method is still the way paperbacks, thicker magazines or catalogs are bound.